The Pirate (1948 film): Production

 Vincente Minnelli directed the film, from a screenplay based on the 1942 Broadway play by S. N. Behrman, which had starred Alfred Lunt and Lynn Fontanne.
-Opening at the Martin Beck Theatre on November 25, 1942, The Pirate played for 176 performances before the screen rights were purchased by Metro-Goldwyn-Mayer for $225,000.
+Opening at the Martin Beck Theatre on November 25, 1942, The Pirate played for 176 performances before the screen rights were purchased by Metro-Goldwyn-Mayer for $225,000, equal to $ today.
 While the Lunts themselves expressed interest in bringing the story to the screen, MGM envisioned the project as a comedy for William Powell and either Myrna Loy or Hedy Lamarr.
 Over the next two years, more than a half-dozen scenarists, producers, and directors worked on ideas for developing the script.

 It was the play's original scenic designer, Lemuel Ayers, who suggested to MGM's preeminent musical producer Arthur Freed that The Pirate would make an effective musical.
 Freed presented the idea to Judy Garland, his top musical star, and her husband, director Vincente Minnelli.
 Garland was then at the top of her box-office stature in Hollywood, and Minnelli was the logical choice as director, as he had successfully helmed most of her recent movies (Meet Me in St. Louis, Ziegfeld Follies, and The Clock).
 Garland was eager to demonstrate her talents as a sophisticated leading comedienne in the same class as Katharine Hepburn, and MGM saw a perfect opportunity to reunite her with Gene Kelly, her co-star in the hit 1942 musical For Me and My Gal.
-Kelly was newly returned from his navy service in World War II and an Academy Award nominee for Best Actor for Anchors Aweigh.
-Freed engaged legendary composer Cole Porter to write the score for a $100,000 fee, and entrusted Anita Loos and Joseph Than with the film's scenario.
-They fashioned a role for Lena Horne, that of Conchita, a local dressmaker, and Garland's confidante.
+Kelly was newly returned from his navy service in World War II and a nominee for Academy Award for Best Actor for Anchors Aweigh.
+Freed engaged legendary composer Cole Porter to write the score for a $100,000 fee (equal to $ today) and entrusted Anita Loos and Joseph Than with the film's scenario.
+They fashioned a role for Lena Horne, that of Conchita, a local dressmaker, and Manuela (Garland)'s confidante.

-After five months of work, Loos and Than offered a reading of their script to Freed, Minnelli, Garland, Kelly, and Porter.
+After five months of work, Loos and Than offered a reading of their script to Freed, Minnelli, Garland, Kelly and Porter.
 To the horror of the listeners, the team had produced an awkward, unusable reversal of Behrman's original premise.
 Although the female lead remained an impressionable Caribbean girl besotted by dreams of a legendary pirate, the leading man was no longer a touring actor impersonating her daring seaman, but a dancing pirate who pretended to be an entertainer.
 Producer Freed immediately replaced Loos and Than with the great husband and wife writing team of Albert Hackett and Frances Goodrich.
 In two months, they turned in a witty and workable adaptation of the Behrman original, geared to Porter's songs.
 The role for Horne was dropped from their script.